dnugent27b/lz-networks/README.md

 Create the sandbox network.

-Create the VPC in the network account.
+* Create the VPC in the network account.
+* Create the ingress and egress AWS network firewall endpoints
+* Create the route tables
-Create the ingress and egress firewall endpoints Create the ingress and egress firewall policies
+* Create the ingress and egress firewall policies - long term, pull out into own TF so that they can be leveraged by all VPCs
-Create the natgateway for egress
+* Create the nat gateway and EIP for egress
-Create logging of VPC flow logs and firewall logs to centralized log archive account
+* Create logging of VPC flow logs and firewall logs to centralized log archive account.
+ASSUMES that the s3 network log bucket exists within the log archive account

+TODO:

+* Fix:  CKV_AWS_346: "Ensure Network Firewall Policy defines an encryption configuration that uses a customer managed Key (CMK)
+* Fix:  CKV_AWS_345: "Ensure that Network firewall encryption is via a CMK
+* Fix:  CKV_AWS_344: "Ensure that Network firewalls have deletion protection enabled"
+* Fix:  CKV2_AWS_63: "Ensure Network firewall has logging configuration defined"

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->